czr01/kulak-l-systems/README.md

 ## Docker Notes

-If docker is installed you can build an image and run this as a container.
+If docker is installed you can build an image and run the webapp as a container.

 ```
 docker build -t mylsys-app .